Yep, Masks And Protective Gear Are Still Hard To Get — Especially For Small Buyers

 "So the federal government has done a lot to stimulate the supply," he said.

-Deep pockets amass stockpiles of PPE, small buyers struggle
+Deep pockets amass stockpiles of PPE as small buyers struggle

 The supply crunch has eased for some buyers.
 For instance, big hospital chains with deep pockets have been able to amass stockpiles of PPE.
 But smaller buyers say they're still struggling to get what they need.